-3. Recursive octree networks
+3 Recursive octree networks

 In this section we will describe the network architecture by which the octrees are encoded and decoded.
-The overall structure of the proposed network is shown in Fig. 2.
-The network recursively merges 8 child nodes to form their parent node until the root node is encoded.
-The insight is that the recursive network easily fits the hierarchical nature of octrees.
+The overall structure of the proposed network is shown in Figure 2.
+The network has a recursive structure that recursively merges 8 child nodes to form their parent node until the root node is encoded.
+The insight is that the recursive feature easily fits the hierarchical nature of octrees.